| Comment: Outcomes and visions Ilora Finlay

 The provision of support for bereaved children has aroused much debate in recent months.
 Services for children have proliferated in the last few years and recent publicity given to an article by Harrington and Harrison highlighted the conclusion that most bereaved children do not need support outside their own families.
 However, the Harvard study has shown that approximately one-third of bereaved children do experience significant problems and are seen to be at significant risk two years after the death of a parent.

-Elizabeth Hall, Mandy Pratt and Lucinda Jarrett
+| Creativity and coming of age Elizabeth Hall, Mandy Pratt and Lucinda Jarrett

 pp 146-150